 Note: Do not use the system while the scan is in progress.

 The scan might take a while to complete.
-Once it is finishes, exit the command prompt and check if the language bar is now visible.
-If not, let's move to the next solution.
+Once it is finished, exit the command prompt and check if the language bar is still missing.
+If yes, let's move to the next solution.

 4. Remove/Add a Language